Seithan/EasyNextionLibrary/README.md

 ## Releases:

+### Release 1.0.3

+Two more examples were added.
+- The first one demonstrates how to use EasyNextionLibrary with waveforms.
+- The  second one demonstrates how to use EasyNextionLibrary with progress bars

 ### Release 1.0.2

  - Remove the private function `readCommand()` from the main `EasyNextionLibrary.cpp` file.
 A new file is created named `readCustomCommands.cpp`,  in order to make easier the modifications for it when using the custom protocol.